 The JSS app initializer

-package that contains an app initialization script and JSS application templates for popular JavaScript frameworks and application add-ons.
+The Sitecore JavaScript Rendering SDK (JSS) provides the create-sitecore-jss package that contains an app initialization script and JSS application templates for popular JavaScript frameworks and application add-ons.

 To use the JSS initializer, in a terminal, you can run one of the following commands:

-To provide any arguments, use the npx
+To provide any arguments, use the npx command.

 When you use the JSS initializer commands, you create a JSS application using the latest JSS version, which might include features and functionality available only for newer versions of the platform.

 Therefore, you must identify the JSS version compatible with your Sitecore version and provide the version tag to the JSS initializer.
-For example: npx create-sitecore-jss@ver20
+For example: npx create-sitecore-jss@ver20.

 Required arguments